 - The wreckfish fishery is closed during their spawning season (mid-January to mid-April).

 - The fishery is also managed under an Individual Transferable Quota (ITQ) program.
-Under the ITQ program, each wreckfish fisherman owns a share of the quota and can choose to fish it anytime during the open season.
+Under the ITQ (also known as catch shares) program, each wreckfish fisherman owns a share of the quota and can choose to fish it anytime during the open season.

 - Beginning in 2012, 5 percent of the allowable catch is allocated for harvest by recreational fishermen.